 Tourism has grown tremendously over the last decade with the improvement in security in the northern part of the country, and huge infrastructure investments from private and government.
 However, many challenges remain, including the need for government leadership to develop the sector, skills upgrading in the industry, investment in the parks and other protected areas, and a much stronger marketing effort for Ugandan tourism.
-Still, the sector has greatly impacted the growth of household welfare by created more jobs.
+Still, the sector has greatly impacted the growth of household welfare by creating more jobs.

 Uganda’s tourism industry created 536,600 jobs in 2019 (5.8 of total) and 321,960 jobs in 2020, sadly dropping 4 in 10 jobs in the wake of the pandemic.
 The wages of skilled and unskilled labor were employed due to foreign tourist demand for local goods and services, directly impacting household welfare.
 The value-added generated by tourists is the most general measure of the impact of foreign tourists on the Ugandan economy (World Bank, 2019.).

 In the same report: In 2012 and 2019, 32 percent of leisure tourists bought tour packages countering the global trend towards more independent tourism.
 Satisfaction rates, i.e., very good or excellent ratings, increased strongly across most categories, most notably for “local transport” (up 43 percent from 2012 to 2019), “shopping” (up 32 percent), “restaurants” (up 29 percent) and “accommodations” (up 25 percent).